 I’ve had time to re-consider this response in the couple of months since the BESIG conference.
-It’s a question which hasn’t gone away, and which isn’t fully resolved, hence I feel an appropriate topic to conclude this conference review.
+It’s a question which hasn’t gone away, and which isn’t fully resolved.

 In principle I’m completely in favour of bringing an agenda of social change to lessons.
-I’m sure I can do more in this direction, within the context of the skills and knowledge that I’m actually being paid to teach.
+I’m sure I can do more in this direction.
 Some lessons have the scope to consciously look at more varied material, some don’t.
-However I think it’s also important to recognise how people react to lesson content.
-When I do have the opportunity to choose the content, I feel that my teaching is rarely didactic.

 I’m comfortable with telling my students what’s right and wrong with respect to the English language.
 I’m also happy to discuss ethical and controversial issues, and give my own opinion.
 But I would feel uncomfortable trying to deliver a more didactic ethical message.
 I generally want to let people make their own minds up, come to their own conclusions.